 The East of England has rapidly become a global leader for offshore wind.
-Shallow water, deepwater ports and ideal weather conditions of the Southern North Sea (SNS) offer developers the perfect environment for multi-billions of pounds of investment.
+Shallow water, deep-water ports and ideal weather conditions of the Southern North Sea (SNS) offer developers the perfect environment for multi-billions of pounds worth of investment.

-A robust, flexible and ambitious supply chain has grown and skills provision by employers and colleges has created an adaptable mobile workforce that can move from project to project.
+A robust, flexible and ambitious supply chain has grown, while skills provision by employers and colleges has created an adaptable mobile workforce that can move from project to project.

 Businesses based in the East of England Energy Zone (EEEZ) are perfectly located to support the development of the offshore wind sector in the SNS.
 Some of the world’s biggest wind farms are being built a few miles off the Norfolk and Suffolk coastline including East Anglia ONE, East Anglia TWO, East Anglia ONE North, East Anglia THREE, Norfolk Boreas and Norfolk Vanguard, while other UK Round 3 developments, Dogger and Hornsea, as well as Dutch offshore wind developments are easily accessible from EEEZ deep-water harbours.